Do You Have A Toxic Work Environment (And How Do You Fix It)?

 • Remind employees, and managers about the good things teams do, and the organization achieves.

-• Provide rewards for positive actions, and behavior.
+• Provide rewards for positive actions, and behaviour.

 • Create initiatives to encourage collaboration in a safe environment to rebuild trust.